 please click on the thumbnail at right.

 Barbara Gittings & Kay Tobin Lahusen were partners in life and married in their hearts for 46 years.
 Both were close allies of Frank Kameny [right] with whom Barbara [left with Leonard] helped convince the American Psychiatric Association to declare gays are not mentally ill, and fought dismissals by the Defense Department of gay civilian employees.
 She also created the first bibliography of books about gays, founded the New York chapter of the lesbian rights organization the Daughters of Bilitis, and edited their magazine, "The Ladder."
 In addition to being a cofounder of New York's Gay Activist Alliance, Kay authored the first book on Movement pioneers, 1972's The Gay Crusaders, and photographed many of its iconic events such as the first White House protests in 1965.
+Their memorial bench is on the right side of the lane about half-way between the chapel and Leonard's grave.

 One of the reasons Leonard chose Congressional Cemetery was because Peter Doyle is buried there next to his brother.
 The former is considered to be the greatest love of legendary American gay poet Walt Whitman.
 The two met on the Washington DC Navy Yard horse-driven streetcar for which Doyle was the conductor.